-Now take a look at our text, Hebrews 10.
+But not just by ourselves, as we'll see in our text, Hebrews 10.
 In the first eighteen verses of the chapter, we're told about Christ's sacrifice on the cross.
 Then beginning in verse 19 we learn about the significance of the sacrifice for us.
 Because of what Christ did for us, we have some resources which are now ours to claim.
-Notice verses 19-21...